yesyinka/blog_source/_posts/2014-06-11-oop-concepts-in-python-2-dot-x-part-3.markdown

 It is however very interesting to read what Guido van Rossumas says in [PEP 3119](http://legacy.python.org/dev/peps/pep-3119/): _Invocation means interacting with an object by invoking its methods.
 Usually this is combined with polymorphism, so that invoking a given method may run different code depending on the type of an object.
 Inspection means the ability for external code (outside of the object's methods) to examine the type or properties of that object, and make decisions on how to treat that object based on that information. [...]
 In classical OOP theory, invocation is the preferred usage pattern, and inspection is actively discouraged, being considered a relic of an earlier, procedural programming style.
 However, in practice this view is simply too dogmatic and inflexible, and leads to a kind of design rigidity that is very much at odds with the dynamic nature of a language like Python._

 The author of Python recognizes that forcing the use of a pure polymorphic approach leads sometimes to solutions that are too complex or even incorrect.
-In this section I want to show some of the problems that can arise from a pure polymorphic approach and introduce Abstract base Classes, which aim to solve them.
+In this section I want to show some of the problems that can arise from a pure polymorphic approach and introduce Abstract Base Classes, which aim to solve them.
 I strongly suggest to read [PEP 3119](http://legacy.python.org/dev/peps/pep-3119/) (as for any other PEP) since it contains a deeper and better explanation of the whole matter.
 Indeed I think that this PEP is so well written that any further explanation is hardly needed.
 I am however used to write explanations to check how much I understood about the topic, so I am going to try it this time too.

 The EAFP coding style requires you to trust the incoming objects to provide the attributes and methods you need, and to manage the possible exceptions, if you know how to do it.
 Sometimes, however, you need to test if the incoming object matches a complex behaviour.
 For example, you could be interested in testing if the object _acts_ like a list, but you quickly realize that the amount of methods a `list` provides is very big and this could lead to odd EAFP code like